The Fabric & Fiber Studio

 This is not a course.
 This is not a membership.
 It is not a place to simply consume content and feel inspired.

-The Fabric & Fiber Studio is a small, application-based studio environment for textile makers who are serious about elevating their craft through applied mentorship, direct critique, and disciplined practice.
+The Fabric & Fiber Studio is a deliberately small, application-based studio environment for textile makers who are ready to work through the real problems in their practice with direct critique, applied mentorship, and professional judgment.

 What Happens Inside The Studio

-Live Studio Critique is at the heart of the studio.
-Members bring real work-in-progress (physical pieces, collections in development, professional process or business questions) for direct critique and applied, solution oriented mentorship.
+Studio Critique Sessions are at the heart of the studio.
+Members bring whatever you are currently working on or working through (physical pieces, collections in development, directional decisions, or business questions already in motion) for direct critique and mentorship focused on moving the work forward.
 We look at it together.
 Directly.
 Without shortcuts.

 Supporting that is a short focused session each month, chosen in response to what I'm actually seeing in the work.
 Not pre-packaged curriculum.
 Just applied insight where it's needed.

-Beyond that, targeted office hours are available when the work demands it - for specific questions, feedback clarification, and troubleshooting.
-These are capped to ensure depth over volume.
+Targeted office hours are available for specific questions, feedback clarification, and troubleshooting — capped to ensure depth over volume.

 The Studio Is For You If:

-You are actively making work and ready to put it in front of someone who will tell you the truth about it.
+You are ready to bring your work, your questions, or whatever has stalled - and have someone tell you the truth about what it needs.
 You want to strengthen your technical understanding, sharpen your decision-making, and develop the kind of craft literacy that comes from sustained engagement, not shortcuts.
 You receive critique with openness and respond to it through action.
 You are self-directed, responsible for your own follow-through, and ready to commit to three months of serious work.

 The Studio is Not For You If:

 You are looking for motivation, reassurance, or step-by-step instruction.
 You want a supportive community where simply showing up is enough, or you strongly prefer encouragement over honest assessment.
-You are not currently making work, are not ready to have it looked at directly and critiqued, or tend to collect resources without applying them.
-You struggle with follow-through or prefer consuming content to doing the actual work of making, reviewing and refining.
+You are not ready to have your work or your thinking looked at directly and critiqued, or you tend to collect resources without applying them.
+You struggle with follow-through or prefer consuming content to doing the actual work of making and refining.

 What Changes - and How

-If you bring real work and genuine engagement, you will leave understanding your work better and be better equipped to strengthen it.
+If you bring genuine engagement and a willingness to examine what is actually in front of you, you will leave understanding your work better and be better equipped to strengthen it.

 In plain terms, here is what serious practitioners take away from the studio:

 The ability to diagnose your own work rather than guess at it.
 Decisions grounded in understanding rather than habit or hope.
-Less second-guessing, fewer stalled projects, and a calmer, steadier practice - not because the work gets easier, but because you get sharper.
+Less second-guessing, fewer stalled projects, and a clearer sense of what goes first and why.
+A calmer, steadier practice - not because the work gets easier, but because you get sharper.
 The shift from following techniques to making informed decisions.
 From repeating the same mistakes to understanding their cause.
 From needing reassurance to trusting your own judgment.

 The people I work with don't want to be changed.
 They want to be better equipped.